 People are right to be concerned because, if you get it wrong, GST can impact your business’s cash flow and (potentially) profitability.
-It’s an area where taking advice from friends and families, no matter well meaning, can cause real problems.
+It’s an area where taking advice from friends and families, no matter how well meaning, can cause real problems.
 Accordingly, it pays to seek out a franchise-experienced chartered accountant to help you at the very start.
 Remember, good advice pays, not costs.

-There are different rules for different types of business sales.
-Sometimes they include GST, sometimes not, sometimes it depends on specific circumstances.
-So when you are buying a business, you need to know whether any price quoted is inclusive or exclusive of GST.
+When you are buying a business, you need to know whether any price quoted is inclusive or exclusive of GST.
 If it’s a new franchise, GST will generally be payable; if it’s an existing business, it may be zero rated for GST as it meets the criteria of a ‘going concern’.
 So do your homework and avoid surprises.

 If you operate a GST-registered business, you are required to charge 15 percent GST on your sales and income.
 You pass this on to the IRD, but before you do so you are entitled to deduct the GST that you’ve paid on your own purchases and expenses on which GST can be claimed (which may not always be the case).
-You calculate the difference in your GST return.
+You calculate the diference in your GST return.
 If your income is higher than your expenses (which it may not be every time you complete your return, depending on how your business operates) you will have to make a GST payment to the IRD.
 If not, you claim a GST refund from them.

 There are all sorts of reasons for registering voluntarily, such as cashflow management or having clients who prefer to deal with GST-registered suppliers, but seek the advice of your accountant before deciding.